Dimakoua/twitter-automation-ai/README.md

     *   Analyze competitor activity and engage strategically.
 *   **Configurable Automation:**
     *   Fine-grained control over automation parameters via JSON configuration files.
+    *   **Dynamic Prompts:** Use arrays in configuration for prompts (e.g., for quote tweets) to allow for randomized, more natural-sounding content.
     *   **Queue-Based Publishing:** Publish tweets from external systems by dropping simple JSON messages into a file-based queue.
 Ideal for decoupled architectures.
     *   Per-account overrides for keywords, target profiles, LLM settings, and action behaviors.
+    *   **Secure Configuration:** Load sensitive data like API keys and account cookies from environment variables for better security and deployment flexibility.
-*   **Browser Automation:** Uses Selenium for interacting with Twitter, handling dynamic content and complex UI elements.
+*   **Robust Browser Automation:** Uses Selenium for interacting with Twitter.
+Includes a "force click" mechanism to handle dynamic content and UI overlays, making publishing actions significantly more reliable.
 *   **Modular Design:** Easily extendable with new features and functionalities.
 *   **Logging:** Comprehensive logging for monitoring and debugging.